Woltvint/repo-secret-manager/README.md

 git commit -m "Use secret placeholders"

 # 6. To restore secrets (e.g., before deployment):
-uu-secret-manager reverse
+repo-secret-manager reverse

 # 7. List all stored secrets
-uu-secret-manager list
+repo-secret-manager list

 # 8. Work with a different repository
-uu-secret-manager -r /path/to/other/repo add "another-secret" uu-secret-manager -r /path/to/other/repo list
+repo-secret-manager -r /path/to/other/repo add "another-secret" repo-secret-manager -r /path/to/other/repo list
 ```

 ## License